kaleido-io/chainlink-samples/README.md

 #### Here is an overview of the steps

-1. Create a Chainlink & Ethereum node in your Kaleido environment.
+1. Create a Ethereum node and a Chainlink node in your Kaleido environment.
 2. Create a job in the Chainlink node.
 3. Set 4 `env` variables to connect your environments: